timluh98/FS-Webapp/docs/technical-docs/architecture.md

 ## Overview

-PartWatch is a Flask-based web application that facilitates the buying and selling of automotive parts.
+PartWatch is a Flask-based web application that facilitates the buying and selling of motorcycle parts.
 It implements a B2C marketplace model where suppliers list parts and customers can browse and purchase them.
 The application uses SQLAlchemy for database operations, WTForms for form handling, and Bootstrap for the frontend UI.

 ```mermaid
 graph TD